nebyark/nano-blocks/README.md

 ![](https://i.imgur.com/ldm9UeW.jpg)

 ## Running the project
-The project should build to a device out-of-the-box.
-However, if you wish to run on sim, you'll have to create a new `Sodium.framework` build [off of my swift-sodium fork](https://github.com/nebyark/swift-sodium) that includes sim architectures.
+The project should build out-of-box to a simulator.
+You'll have to modify the team signing settings (don't commit these changes) to get the project to build to a device.

 ## Contributing
 Feel free to contribute.
 [There's a #dev channel in the Nano Blocks Discord](https://discord.gg/n76DkEt).
 There's plenty to do, including refactoring most views that use .xibs to have their layouts programmatically generated (I started on a few using `SnapKit`).